eamonmooney/MultiClientGroupChat/README.md

-###### A CLI Program that allows Clients to intereact with eachother through messages.
+###### A CLI Program that allows clients to interact with each other through messages.

-- Currently only avalible locally :(
+- Currently only available locally. :(

 ###### Startup
-1. Run Server.java
+1. Run `Server.java`
-2. Run as many Client.java instantces as you wish
+2. Run as many `Client.java` instantces as you wish.
-3. Input the client's username
+3. Input the client's username.
 4. You can now send and read messages to and from other clients!

 ###### Command List: